 It’s no news that the United States is in the midst of an opioid epidemic.
-The abuse of heroin and prescription painkillers — opioids like oxycodone, vicodin, percocet, methadone, and hydrocodone — continue to be the leading cause of unintentional death for Americans.
-In 2014, 28,647 of drug overdose deaths involved some type of opioid, including heroin, according to the Centers for Disease Control and Prevention (CDC).
-In fact, studies show that every 19 minutes someone dies from an opioid overdose.
+The abuse of heroin and prescription painkillers — opioids like oxycodone, Vicodin, Percocet, methadone, and hydrocodone — continue to be the leading cause of unintentional death for Americans.
+In 2018, the Substance Abuse and Mental Health Services Administration reported that over 10 million Americans misused opioids.
+In fact, studies show that every day, 128 people die from an opioid overdose.

 Spotting the Signs: The Opioid Overdose Triad